A Guide to the Best Materials to Use on Shower Walls

 • Aesthetic limitations: Some options can look less refined than real tile or stone, and lower-end products may scratch or discolor over time.
 In general, this shower wall alternative is not prized for its good looks.

 • Limited customization: Customization is limited, so if you want a truly unique or high-end look, these systems may not deliver the same impact as tile or large-format panels.
-Repairs can be tricky if a panel is damaged, and the overall feel may be less substantial than other materials.
+Repairs can be tricky if a panel is damaged, and the overall feel may be less substantial than other wall materials.

 Perfect Every Detail of Your Bathroom